EMMA Help Topics

 The second phase, manifest submission, supports unattended operation after providing file location information.
 Submitting only pre-validated manifest items ensures that all submitted items have the potential to become valid EMMA entries.

 All of EMMA’s functionality related to working with bulk upload manifests and bulk submissions is available after selecting Bulk Uploads from the navigation menu.
-The Bulk Uploads main page displays all of the manifest that have been previously created under your account.
+The Bulk Uploads main page displays all of the manifests that have been previously created under your account.

 Manifest Actions menu